 6.2 Adjusting for brand positioning

-We adjust our expectations within each tier but keep the 5-point scale consistent.
-A 4 / 5 value score in a budget segment still means “strong value for the money.”
-A 4 / 5 in a premium segment means “this high price still feels justified once you live with the sofa.”
+That does not mean the standard changes.
+It means the explanation changes.
+A 4 / 5 in a budget segment still means strong value for the money, and a 4 / 5 in a premium segment means the higher price still feels justified after testing.

 Step 7: Team panel and real-life money stories